codespin-ai/codespin/README.md

 ## Using with ChatGPT

-Using with an API key is the easiest option.
+Using codespin with an API key is the easiest option.
 However, if you don't have an API key but have access to ChatGPT there are some work arounds.

 Use the `--write-file` command to write out the final LLM prompt to a file, like this:
 ```